TusharGupta-seagull/vprofile-app/README.md

 - Configure sonar server in the Jenkins settings
 - Setup github webhook for the vprofile repository, `http://<jenkins-server-IP>:8080/github-webhook/`
 - Setup webhook for quality gate in sonarqube server, `http://<jenkins-server-privateIP>:8080/sonarqube-webhook`
+- Install Docker engine on Jenkins Instance
+- Add `jenkins` user to `docker` group and reboot
+- Install `awscli` on Jenkins Instance

+#### Create IAM user with two policies
+- `AmazonEC2ContainerRegistryFullAccess`
+- `AmazonECS_FullAccess`
+Then store the aws credentials in jenkins

 ---